cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 And if someone does, then that's even better news.
 It means that your paper is good enough not to be unnoticed.

-At the end of the day, your Ph.D. diploma will be stored in some corner of your home, and no one will ever look at it again.
+At the end of the day, your PhD diploma will be stored in some corner of your home, and no one will ever look at it again.
 It is something that you have to do for (and by) yourself.
 So it is better to think in this way.

 # Conclusion

-Doing a Ph.D. is sometimes a very stressful journey.
+Doing a PhD is sometimes a very stressful journey.
 I believe this stress is unnecessary, as it primarily results from students taking science too seriously.
 Some students genuinely believe that others are continuously evaluating and comparing the quality of their work.
 But this is very far from being true.